 A prominent US agricultural company, John Deere, has started offering many data-based services to their farmers to help them make better-informed decisions and enhance their agricultural progress.

-Companies and buyers of these crops also employ business analytics to optimise their warehousing, storage, and transportation of raw materials.
+Companies and buyers of these crops also employ business analytics to optimize their warehousing, storage, and transportation of raw materials.
+The application of business analytics in agriculture also helps with livestock management.

 Must read: Learn business analytics free!